aimms/how-to/Articles/120/120-pro-user-groups.rst

 |

-You can take a screenshot when asked for credentials on AIMMS PRO and then close it.
+You can take a screenshot when asked for credentials on AIMMS Cloud and then close it.

 .. seealso::